Janok3/Spotify-Usage-Analytics/README.md

 In addition to the data from my task list, I might choose to use the academic calender for my university for a more general understanding.

+## Getting the Data
+### Spotify
+I first tried to use the spotify API to get my listening history but quickly realised that I could only access the last 50 songs I listened to.
+This would not be effective as I wanted an entire years worth of listening data.

+After doing some more research, I figured out that I could download my data from Spotify's website which would give me all the data I needed so that is what I did.

+The listening history was located in the "StreamingHistory_music_0.json" file so I took that part and wrote a python script to read and parse that data.

+### Notion
+Notion also allows users to download their data so that is what I did